 - Oral surgery or specialist care: for advanced cases of periodontitis where gum tissue is compromised and damaged, Dr. Desbordes may refer you to a local oral surgeon or specialist to restore gum health and address damaged tissue.

 Schedule An Appointment

-If you have concerns about the health of your gums or are looking for a local Baltimore area dentist, contact our family dentist office in Windsor Mill.
+If you have concerns about the health of your gums or are looking for a dentist in Baltimore MD, contact our family dentist office in Windsor Mill.
 We welcome new patients and offer experienced, comprehensive dental care for your concerns and goals when it comes to your smile.
 Contact us at (410) 216-4023 or request an appointment online.